 Over the past five years Pete has gradually built a committed staff that now includes a Construction Manager, part-time secretary, and a VISTA volunteer who focuses on fundraising.
 This has led to growth in outreach to the community and housing production.
 We have completed five houses since 2011 with two currently under construction.
-Our most recent expansion was to start a Critical Home Repair program.
+Our most recent expansion efforts include a Critical Home Repair program.
 Pete started the program late 2014.
-While this has been a challenge to maintain we have completed 20 repairs for low-income families in the last two years, and the program is now paying for itself.
+Though this has been a challenge to maintain, we have completed 20 repairs for low-income families in the last two years, and the program is now paying for itself.

 WCHFH is a small organization meeting clearly identified needs in the community.
 The organization has made significant progress in building its internal core of staff and board members with the experience to move the organization forward.
 Additional investments in planning, structure, skill development and external relations will ensure a strong foundation positioned to support the organization in the coming years.

 Millard and Linda Fuller founded Habitat in 1976 on Koinonia Farm in Americus, Georgia.
 They came up with the idea of “partnership housing” which takes volunteers and Habitat as an organization working together building simple and decent houses.
 To this day, Habitat has helped 6.8 million people find strength, stability, and independence through safe and affordable shelter.